uGcinikhaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that creates a file and ends in a specific text.
 A script that writes into a file the result of a command.
 A script that duplicates the last line of the file.
+A script that deletes all the regular files, with a .js extension.